mattwhitfield/Unitverse/docs/features.md

 ### 🟣 Default value generation

 Unitverse will create values for a wide variety of types when needed for method parameters, property values, constructor parameters etc. Unitverse tries to smartly choose values for the type in question in a recursive way - so if construction of the type in question requires a value of another type, then it emits code that works.

+### 🔴 Per-member generation

+Unitverse can generate tests for single members, meaning that you can generate tests for only the items that you want to test, or add tests for new members when your classes already have tests defined.